saleor/saleor-docs/docs/customization/money.md

 ### Order prices

 Prices displayed in orders are gross or net.
-They depend on the settings of prices displayed for customers, both in storefront and dashboard.
-This way staff users see the same state of an order as the customer.
+They depend on the settings of prices displayed for customers, both in the storefront and dashboard.
+This means that staff users see the same state of an order as the customer.

 ## Taxed amount range

 Sometimes a product may be available under different prices.
 This difference is caused by the product's variants.
-These variants may require defining custom prices which differ from the price of a base product.
+These variants may require the definition of custom prices which differ from the price of a base product.

-For such situations _product_ defines additional `get_price_range` method that return `TaxedMoneyRange` object indicating minimum and maximum prices on its start and stop attributes.
+For such situations, _product_ defines the additional `get_price_range` method that returns the `TaxedMoneyRange` object indicating the minimum and maximum prices on its start and stop attributes.
-This object is then used by the UI to differentiate between displaying the price as _10 USD_ or _from 10 USD_, in case of products where prices differ between variants.
+This object is then used by the UI to differentiate between displaying the price as _10 USD_ or _from 10 USD_, in the case of products where prices differ between variants.